-8 Reasons To Give Your Relationship Another Chance
+Why Second Chances In Relationships Work - SHE'SAID'

 I think about my father, who left my mother when I was just two years old, ripping apart her world, as well as mine and my brother’s, forever.
 When I was in my twenties, he told me that divorcing my mother was probably the worst mistake of his life.
 I was livid; now, after all these years, he was finally looking back in regret?

 Don’t end up like my father.
-Here are eight signs your relationship is worth fighting for…
+Here are eight signs to give your relationship a second chance…

 1. Your problems aren’t insurmountable